-Allocate space for new co-expression stack.
-Create procedure frame in new co-expression stack using arguments and other locals from entry block for co-expression operand.
-Create procedure frame for dummy call to coact on new co-expression stack.
-Push descriptor for new co-expression onto current co-expression stack.
+Allocate space for a new co-expression stack.
+Create a procedure frame in new co-expression stack using arguments and other locals from entry block for co-expression operand.
+Create a procedure frame for dummy call to coact on new co-expression stack.
+Push a descriptor representing the new co-expression onto current co-expression stack.